sohampod/sars/README.md

 **Serial port permission denied (Linux)**: Add your user to the `dialout` group (see Installation step 4).

 **Low FPS**: The camera streams at QVGA (320x240) with JPEG quality 12 — this is intentional for performance.
 MediaPipe internally resizes to 256x256 anyway.

-## License

-This project was created for the Interactive Systems course at Saarland University.